bluzelle/blzjava/README.md

 # Quickstart

-Make sure that JDK is installed.
+Make sure that Java is installed and has a version at least 8 (JDK 1.8).

     $ java -version
     $ javac -version

-If JDK is not installed, install it.
+If Java is not installed, install it.

     $ sudo apt-get update
     $ sudo apt-get install default-jdk